-TRADITIONAL FOUR-YEAR HIGH SCHOOL PROGRAM FOR HIGH SCHOOL GRADUATION FOR STUDENTSENTERING GRADE 9 IN 2012-2013 SUBJECT CREDITS COMMENTS English 4 Major concentration in composition, reading for information, and literature.
+TRADITIONAL FOUR-YEAR HIGH SCHOOL PROGRAM FOR HIGH SCHOOL GRADUATION FOR STUDENTS SUBJECT CREDITS COMMENTS English 4 Major concentration in composition, reading for information, and literature.
 Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 and Geometry or a series of courses equivalent to Geometry are required.
 Science 3 Two of the three credits must have a lab component and one of the three credits must be Biology 1 or its equivalent.
-World History 1 US History 1 Economics w/Financial Literacy .5 American Government .5 Performing/Fine Arts 1 Speech, Debate, specific practical arts PE (HOPE) AND Health 1 Remainder of required credits will be Electives 10 (Traditional Schedule) Or Exemption to online course graduation requirement for 12 th grade student enrolled in Florida high school one year See credit requirement chart 12 (Block Schedule) or less.
-At least one course must be an online course Or Any course approved by the School Board of Sarasota County that is appropriate for Grade 9 or above may 8 (Oak Park) fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.
+World History 1 US History 1 Economics w/Financial Literacy .5 American Government .5 Performing/Fine Arts 1 Speech, Debate, specific practical arts PE (HOPE) AND Health 1 Remainder of required credits 10 (Traditional Schedule) Exemption to online course graduation will be Electives Or requirement for 12 th grade student enrolled in Florida high school one year See credit requirement chart 12 (Block Schedule) or less.
+At least one course must be an online course Or 8 (Oak Park) Any course approved by the School Board of Sarasota County that is appropriate for Grade 9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.

 Earn passing scores (as defined by the State of Florida) on the standardized grade 10 Reading assessment or scores that are concordant.
-Students must take the appropriate End of Course exams as required by the state of Florida and 30% of the end of course exam will be calculated into the final grade for Biology, Geometry and US History The Algebra 1 EOC must be passed for a standard diploma.
+Students must take the appropriate End of Course exams as required by the state of Florida and 30% of the end of course exam will be calculated into the final gradegrade for Biology, Geometry and US History The Algebra 1 EOC must be passed for a standard diploma.